-Dark red with smooth speckled white skin and long uneven long arms…who am I?
+Dark red with smooth speckled white skin and long uneven arms…who am I?
 The Maori Octopus, of course!
 One of the largest and strongest octopus species found around New Zealand and Australia with the power to suffocate a dolphin!
 Read on to learn more Maori Octopus facts and everything there is to know about this amazing southern hemisphere ocean dweller.

 The Maori Octopus (Macroctopus Maorum) is a real beefcake of the octopus world with long muscular arms of varying lengths, the front pair being the longest and broadest (up to 9.8 feet/3 meters).